gurban-dev/gurban-dev/README.md

 **I am pursuing an entry-level software developer position.** 🚀

 My professional experience has been in collaborating and becoming proficient in the most efficient technologies while being part of the UPS web development team for two and half years.

 Please consider viewing my <a href='https://www.linkedin.com/in/dennis-gurban/'>Curriculum Vitae</a> and <a href='https://www.linkedin.com/in/dennis-gurban/'>LinkedIn</a>.

-📫 How to reach me: dennisgurban44@gmail.com
+📫 I will be happy to answer your inquiries at the email address that follows: dennisgurban44@gmail.com
 <!--
 **gurbanoglu/gurbanoglu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.